Computer Science

 INTRODUCTION TO DATABASE MANAGEMENT SYSTEMS

-4.5 Units
+4.5 units

 - Description: Introduction to database design and use of database management systems for applications.
 Topics include database architecture, comparison to file-based systems, historical data models, conceptual model; integrity constraints and triggers; functional dependencies and normal forms; relational model, algebra, database processing and Structured Query Language (SQL), database access from Applications-Embedded SQL, JDBC, Cursors, Dynamic SQL, Stored Procedures.
-Emerging trends will be studied, such as NoSQL databases, internet and databases and Online Analytical Processing (OLAP).
+Emerging trends will be studied, such as NoSQL databases, internet and databases, and Online Analytical Processing (OLAP).
 A team project that builds a database application for a real-world scenario is an important element of the course.

 - Repeatability: Not Repeatable.

 - Hours: 4 hours lecture per week, 2 hours lab per week.
-(72 hours total per quarter.)
+72 hours total per quarter.

-- Transferability: CSU and UC
+- Transferability: Both

 - Transfer GE: Information regarding how this course is applied toward CSU GE/Breadth or IGETC certification is available at: